 Unfortunately, when the various departments in your company work in silos, such issues are likely to pile up, leading to enormous costs for your business in the long run.
 For instance, suppose I call up support with a query regarding a new promotion, and the marketing team refuses to share information with the support team.
 In that case, the support agent will redirect my call to someone who has more information or keep me waiting for a response until they hear back from the relevant people.
 In the worst–case scenario, I’ll end up repeating my query to several people, get frustrated, post a negative review, and perhaps not transact with the business ever again.

 In this case, even something cool like free custom-designed products won’t be enough to make me reconsider supporting the business.
+This scenario highlights the importance of a seamless information-sharing process that ensures all departments are aligned and customers are served without delay.
 Don’t let your customers reach this point of frustration.

 3. Impeding self–service options